AlejandroVLG/proyectoBaseDeDatos/README.md

 ### 💫About the project :

-<p>This is my first SQL database project for GeeksHubs Academy using postman as a frontend simulator.<br/> It simulates a humble videoclub datebase divided in three tables, Clients, Films and Rents. <br/>
+<p>This is my first SQL database project for GeeksHubs Academy using postman as a frontend simulator.<br/> It emulates a humble videoclub database divided in three tables: Clients, Films and Rents. <br/>
 You can see below a few screenshoots as example of some endpoints.</p><br/>

 #####Generating a new rent